News from the Centre for Transport and Society (CTS)

 Read the latest news and activities from our members.

-- The Centre for Transport & Society is recruiting a Senior Research Fellow for Young People, Transport and Health.
+- CTS is recruiting a Senior Research Fellow for Young People, Transport and Health.
 This is an exciting and unusual opportunity to work at the interface between research and policy in a role aiming to use high quality evidence to influence transport policies and bring about better transport for young people.
 Take a look at the full job description and the information for applicants.
-The application closing date is 16/06/2020.
+The application closing date is 16 June 2020.

 - On 23 April, Professor Glenn Lyons chaired a PTRC ‘fireside chat’ on the topic of “The Global Shock of COVID-19 – Will it jolt the transport sector into significant change?”.
 This talk attracted 1,200 registrations and nearly 600 people joined the event.
 With the climate crisis still facing us, hope rests upon a silver lining to the COVID-19 being a change to how, and how much, we use the transport system.